tommaso-ascani/rocky-ns8/README.md

 4. **Network Configuration:**
    - The script will clean up existing network configurations and set a static IP address for the first network interface (192.168.1.1).
-   - To change the network configuration, use the `nmtui` tool:
+   - To change the network configuration, access the shell with `root` user and use the `nmtui` tool:
      ```sh
-     sudo nmtui
+     nmtui
      ```
    - Follow the prompts to edit the connection, set a new IP address, and save the changes.